egee-irl/andro-wrcon/README.md

 **A:** It plugs into WebSockets & listens on Rcon endpoints and provides updates to a Discord server.

 ## Dependencies
-While androgee-coffee is written in CofeeScript, it is setup as a node module so you don't need to install CoffeeScript to run the bot.
+While androgee-coffee is written in CofeeScript, it's setup as a node module so you don't need to install CoffeeScript to run it.
 All you need is ``nodejs`` and ``npm``.
-Running ``npm install`` will install all the required node_modules, including CofeeeScript itself.
+Running ``npm install`` will install all the required node modules, including CofeeeScript itself.